PayString/paystring-documentation/docs/metrics.md

 To build dashboards with multiple charts, you can [use Grafana and configure Prometheus as a datasource](https://prometheus.io/docs/visualization/grafana/).

-## Tutorial--Deploy a PayID server with Docker, and pull PayID metrics into Prometheus
+## Tutorial - Deploy a PayID server with Docker, and pull PayID metrics into Prometheus

 In this tutorial, you will deploy a PayID server and run Prometheus locally using Docker, and you will create a configuration file for the PayID server so that PayID metrics are pulled into Prometheus.